rezkhaleghi/NestStarter/README.md

 }
 ```

-The response format is intentionally stable and includes a request ID for tracing.

 HTTP exceptions are also handled consistently.

+The API includes centralized exception handling so controllers and use cases do not need repetitive HTTP error formatting.

+A request ID is included in error responses for tracing.

 ---